Hodapp87/prosha/README.md

 ## Highest priority:

-- Continue fixing `to_mesh_iter`, which still doesn't yet handle branching because (for one thing) it never tracks depth properly in order to backtrack.
 - Clean up `twist` - maybe make a struct or trait.
 - Do transforms compose in the *reverse* of automata_scratch?
 This appears to be the case.